ksu-cs-textbooks/cs-zero/content/x-cis115-labs/6-booleans/03-pseudocode-comparators/_index.md

 {{% notice tip tip-1 "Double Equals" %}}

 In most other programming languages, the equality comparator is represented by two equals signs `==` instead of a single one `=`.
-This is because the single equals sign is used in assignment statements in most language, so we use a double equal as the equality comparator to avoid any confusion between the two.
+This is because the single equals sign is used in assignment statements in most languages, so we use a double equal as the equality comparator to avoid any confusion between the two.

 In pseudocode, we use the arrow symbol `<-` for assignment statements, so we can use the single equals sign for equality.
 However, it is important to remember that this **only** works in pseudocode, and will cause issues if used in other languages such as Python.